mohitpai/journey-optimizer.en/help/using/code-based/create-code-based.md

     ![](assets/code-based-campaign-edit-code.png)

-1. The code editor opens.
-It is a non-visual experience creation interface.
+1. The [Expression editor](../personalization/personalization-build-expressions.md) opens.
+It is a non-visual experience creation interface which allows you to author your code.

 1. You can switch the authoring mode from HTML to JSON, and vice versa.